jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 The compiler now can infer that the `u` expression in the callback parameter has type `User.t`, and so when it sees the `u.age` expression on the right side, it can be 100% sure where it comes from, and make sure the body of the callback is valid.

-You might notice that the problem has two sides: with data-first, the values inside the callback are being infered because `admins` is namespaced with the module `User`.
+The problem has two sides though: with data-first, the values inside the callback are being inferred because `admins` is namespaced with the module `User`.
 If that wasn't the case, we would run into the same issue if we wanted to, for example, pick an element from `admins` list and read its `age`.
-Jordan Walke, who was originally behind the idea of Reason, pointed out this duality in the past in [one of the related discussions](https://github.com/facebook/reason/issues/1452#issuecomment-350424873).
+[Jordan Walke](https://twitter.com/jordwalke) gave an example on how this limitation goes both ways in [one of the first discussions](https://github.com/facebook/reason/issues/1452#issuecomment-350424873) about introducing the pipe-first operator to Reason.

-However, the real-world scenarios have more constraints:
+However, real-world scenarios tend to follow these patterns:
-- The type of the data that is fed into a sequence of functions is generally known upfront
+- The type of the data that is fed into a sequence of functions is generally known upfront.
-- The need for "reaching inside the data" —like, accessing the field of a record— happens generally inside the callback functions
+- The need for "reaching inside the data" —like, accessing the field of a record— happens generally inside the callback functions.

 Due to those two situations, there is an advantage on having the types being propagated by the compiler through the callbacks, which is what a data-first API offers.